Kington, Herefordshire: Transport

 The A44 road heads around the town on a bypass; it previously went through the town centre.

 Bus services run to Newtown, Powys, Llandrindod Wells, Knighton, Presteigne, Leominster and Hereford.
-The town has its own bus company, Sargeants Brothers, which was founded in the 1920s, and today provides bus services to Hereford and Mid Wales, though this is no longer run by the brothers, but their sons.
-Their bus depot is on Mill Street.
+The town has its own bus company, Sargeants Brothers, which was founded in the 1920s, and today provides bus services to Hereford and Mid Wales.
+The bus depot is on Mill Street.

 The Kington Tramway opened in 1820 and ran until taken over by the railways.

 The Leominster and Kington Railway received royal assent in July 1854, and the 13 miles and 25 chain length opened to Kington in August 1857.
 Leased to the Great Western Railway from 1862, it was later amalgamated with it.
 When the Kington and Eardisley Railway replaced the tramway in 1875, it built a new through station at Kington, which it jointly owned with the Leominster and Kington Railway.
 The old station, slightly to the south, became the goods depot.

 Traffic rose during World War II, with the US Army hospital camp at Hergest.
 Decline set in after the war, and it closed to passengers on 5 February 1955.
 Freight traffic ceased in 1964, after which the track was taken up and the line abandoned.

 Today the nearest station is Knighton on the Heart of Wales Line, though Leominster is quicker to drive to and has more frequent services, being on the Welsh Marches Line.
 Bus services mostly connect with Hereford railway station, as well with Llandrindod railway station.

 Shobdon Aerodrome is located close to the town.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield TV transmitter and the local relay transmitter.

+Local radio station are BBC Hereford and Worcester, Sunshine Radio, Capital Mid-Counties, Greatest Hits Radio Herefordshire & Worcestershire, and Hits Radio Herefordshire & Worcestershire.

+The town is served by the local newspaper, Hereford Times.

 Sport

 Kington Golf Club, at 1284 ft above sea level on Bradnor Hill, is the highest 18-hole golf club in England.
-The course opened in 1926 and was designed by Maj C K Hutchison, who was also involved in the design of Pulborough.
+The course opened in 1926 and was designed by Cecil Hutchison, who was also involved in the design of Pulborough.
 The course is of 6,000 yards and has no bunkers.

 Kington Town F.C. play in the West Midlands (Regional) League.

 Kington has also been the host town for the Marin Rough (cycle) Ride since 2003.